 With a couple of decades of experience under my belt, I realised I’d become more interested in how technology helped people, rather than the tech itself.
-I joined an automation software startup, a little over a year old, and moved into the business side.
+I joined an automation software startup, a little over a year old, and moved into a commercial role.
 After a year of running the European side of that business we were acquired by Red Hat.
 During this time I also took a keen interest in building companies — how you set, nurture, and maintain a culture.
 How to support innovation, yet maintain trust and stability.
 Tricky balancing acts that are about people, not technology.

 As a generalist, I often work in roles that are a bridge between people.
 All this experience has taught me empathy for every side of a story, so roles that have a requirement to understand diverse views suit my skills well.
 Business Development and Product Management are two places I’ve found enjoyment and value in recent times.